rmpbastos/investment-management-app/README.md

 # investment-management-app

 ## Steps to run the app locally:
-1. Go to /ml_model and activate the Python environment:
+1. Activate the Python environment and the Flask API component

+   At \ml_model:

    **.\investwise_env\Scripts\activate**

-2. Go to /server:
+   **python app.py**

+3. Activate the server at \server:

    **nodemon index**

-3. Go to /client:
+4. Activate the frontend at \client:

    **npm start**